hadoop-sandbox/hadoop-sandbox/README.md

 ## Accessing Hdfs from Host via WebHDFS

 The example uses Python and [pywebhdfs](https://pypi.org/project/pywebhdfs/).
-To setup, create a venv and install
+To set up, create a venv and install
 pywebhdfs:

 ```bash